MrAlexJohnston/portfolio-terraform/README.md

 This project deploys a fully functional ECS Fargate service running NGINX, using a VPC with public and private subnets.
 The NGINX service is placed in private subnets behind an Application Load Balancer (ALB) for routing traffic, and the infrastructure is managed using Terraform.

+Additionally, the project includes an AWS SAM pipeline that creates an API Gateway and Lambda functions.
+The API Gateway routes HTTP requests to Lambda functions deployed within private subnets, ensuring secure execution of serverless functions within the VPC.
+The SAM pipeline automates the deployment of the API Gateway and Lambdas, leveraging CodePipeline for continuous integration and deployment.

 ## Prerequisites

 - Terraform installed (version >= 1.0.0)